Monic Cecconi-Botella

 Monic Gabrielle Cecconi-Botella (born 30 September 1936) is a French pianist, music educator and composer.

 Life

 She was born in Courbevoie and studied at the Paris Conservatoire with Maurice Duruflé, Jean Rivier and Henri Dutilleux.
-After completing her studies, she worked as professor of music theory at the Conservatoire of Aubervilliers.
+After completing her studies, she worked as a professor of music theory at the Conservatoire of Aubervilliers.
 In 1983, she became a professor of music analysis at the Paris Conservatoire.

 In 1966, Cecconi-Botella won a First at the Prix de Rome.
 Her opera Noctuaile won a Grand Prix du Disque.
 In 2008, she founded the Festival Seasons of the Voice in Gordes, Provence.

 Works

 Cecconi-Botella explores multi-media arts in her compositions.
 Selected works include: